FunC cookbook

 Reversing tuples

-Because tuple stores data as a stack, sometimes we have to reverse tuple to read data from the other end.
+Since tuples behave as stacks in FunC, sometimes we need to reverse them to access data from the opposite end.

 forall X -> (tuple, X) ~tpop (tuple t) asm "TPOP";